gdemarcsek/bsideslux18/README.md

 ## Building the image

-The Vagrant image can also be built locally but it takes quite some time:
+The Vagrant image can also be built locally but it takes quite some time - please do not do this during the workshop ;)

 ```
 $ cd image